bz2vsr/bz2cp-install/README.md

 1. Install Battlezone 2 from CD

-2. Make a copy of your Battlezone root folder and name it "Battlezone II Stock"
+2. Make a backup copy of your Battlezone root folder and name it "Battlezone II Stock"

 3. Install the 1.2 patch using `1.2_Patch\BattlezoneIIupdateUS.exe`